mimmato/mimmato.github.io/_posts/2024-11-01-Java-Class-Methods-Constructor.md

 #### Main Method declaration, signature & syntax:

 An example of a method is the main method.
-It is the special type of method used as a starting point for any Java program or class.
+It is a special type of method used as a starting point for any Java program or class.
 Continuing with the `Car1.java` file example, you will find that within the class defined as Car1, we now have our `Main` method initialized, followed by a statement:

 ```java
 public class Car1 {